- Knative notes

 For the local cluster part, you can rely on the hard way or on tools from the community, depending on your system.

 - I am trying to use NixOS for this : Kubernetes on NixOS.

-- At some point, I may setup k8s using microk8s on VMs too, so that I can test with a Ubuntu host.
+- In parallel, I’m gonna setup k8s using microk8s on VMs too, so that I can test with a Ubuntu host.

 For the production grade cluster, well, I am not there yet, but best advice, use GKE or OpenShift.